 How do you become a producer in the film industry?
 Many people dream about becoming a producer.
 If you’ve been wondering why it is so difficult to learn the requirements to become one, it’s because everyone learns everything in this industry on set.
 There are ways to become a film producer and all of them happen from the inside.
 You can achieve your dream as a filmmaker once the professionals get to know you.

 Film school may seem like the best way into this industry.
-Before long, though, you’re tens of thousands of dollars in debt.
-The hard reality is that film school won’t land you the job you want, and it will not teach you how to get ahead.
+Before long, though, you can be tens of thousands of dollars in debt.
+Film school might not land you the job you want or teach you how to get ahead.

 Not long ago, she saw the ads for Friends in Film.

 Crystal followed A-List methods and went to work right away on set.
 Her schedule is constantly filled now.
 Currently, she makes $200-$400 a day in Texas.

 That’s right.
 Texas.
 There are film shoots happening everywhere.

 A life in this industry is possible for you too.
 The film industry is booming.
 There is filming happening in every corner of the world.

 Crystal wants to become a producer.
 She recently worked as a director assistant on a big feature film.
 She gets all of her training on set.
 She learns things that film school doesn’t teach.
 She is in the middle of it all, as it’s all being created.
 Whether it’s pre-production or casting or working out scenes with department heads, her days are filled with learning.